 The Community Psychology Fieldwork program provides experience in various settings such as human service, mental health, community-based agency, government, and education.
 This opportunity is for students to practice the skills and knowledge they have gained throughout the Community Psychology degree program in a professional setting.
 Fieldwork can be central to developing clarity about a student's career goals and sense of calling to specific work.
-Students will work collaboratively with community partners, develop consultation and group skills, and learn what it means to be a community practitioner.
-ALL Community Psychology students will be given a Portfolium account.
+Students will work collaboratively with community Psychology students will be given a Portfolium account.